paulohenriqu/gopass-test/README.md

     gopass show COMPE/033/PF/name
 ## Add Recipients
-If you want to add a teammate GPG key so they can read the file you have to:
+If you want to add a teammate GPG key, so they can read the files, you have to:

  - Have them upload the public key to a key server.
 Ex.: https://keyserver.ubuntu.com
  - Add the public GPG key to your key ring: